-Sarah Lewis recently guest-edited the summer 2016 issue of Aperture, which has garnered enormous praise, including a 2017 Infinity Award from the International Center of Photography in the category of “Critical Writing and Research.”
+Sarah Lewis is the guest-editor of Aperture’s “Vision & Justice” issue, which has garnered enormous praise, including the prestigious 2017 Infinity Award from the International Center of Photography.
 In its article “Reclaiming the Photographic Narrative of African-Americans,” The New York Times calls it “an insightful volume.”
 Time makes note of Lewis’s “masterly direction,” while writing that the issue “comes at a time astir with thoughtful considerations about black culture and a new quest for self and identity.”

 Talking to Fast Company, Lewis says, “My aim for the issue was to create a constellation of artists, writers, scholars, poets, even musicians who could match the gravity—and enormity—of ‘Vision & Justice’.
 I hope that it becomes the beginning of a conversation about the transformative role of images and pictures and cinema and media of all kinds for social justice and for citizenship.”
 “Vision & Justice” has gained so much momentum since publication that it is now one of Harvard’s core “general education” curriculum classes, and is required reading at New York University’s Tisch School.
 It has even spurred a three-part course at the Brooklyn Public Library, which the Times reflected on in the feature “Understanding Race and History Through Photography.”
 A through-line, from these articles, to Lewis’s remarkable keynotes, is that true aesthetic power can alter our perception of the world.
 In her new, stirring talks, Lewis addresses three related issues: How have images both limited and enlarged our sense of humanity, race, and citizenship?
 Has art been a form of data, capable of measuring human life?
 And, vitally: What is the role of art in justice?